-Tomaso Poggio talks about research at the MIT’s Center for Brains, Minds, and Machines which is focused on the problem of intelligence: how does the brain work and how to build intelligent machines.
+Tomaso Poggio talks about research at the MIT’s Center for Brains, Minds, and Machines which is focused on the problem of intelligence: how the brain works and how to build intelligent machines.
 He explains the Center’s current work on machine learning, and on how the brain makes sense of the complex world around us, consisting of physical objects and of social interactions.
 Starting with current technologies that give vision to cars, recognize individual people and beat humans at chess and Jeopardy, Poggio describes how scientific research and teaching Institutions such as MIT are the engine of human evolution.

 Read the full transcript of the Keynote.

 Image: Bruno Latour, Holberg Prize.
 Credit: Manuel Braun.

 SEEING – Color